nbhn/RASPI-240_NEST_Hackathon/README.md

 ### Computing & Control
 - **Development PC**: For development, testing and running the face recognition system
-- **ESP32 Dev Board**: Main microcontroller for access control system
-- **ESP8266 Dev Board**: Secondary controller for temperature monitoring
+- **ESP32 WROOM Model S**: Two units - one for access control system and one for temperature monitoring
 - **USB Cables**: For connecting and programming ESP boards

 ### Access Control